Code-Institute-Submissions/milestone-project-tea-toast/README.md

 Throughout my project I was constantly exploring a variety of layouts and images to use.
 By doing this I was able to see how the site would look on all device widths and ensure the information presented was visible and clear on all devices also.

+I ran my html and css codes through validators at https://www.freeformatter.com/html-validator.html and http://www.css-validator.org/validator
+The html code had zero bugs
+The css had several issues flagged but when I checked the problems it was all to do with using the vh property on the height of my images and containers.

 One issue I came across was my navbar when viewing on a mobile device.
 The Navbar collapses to the hamburger toggle as intended however when clicking on the the icon the menu does not drop down.
 In the end I was able to get the issue fixed through the help of slack, I had to link jquery from bootstrap.

 I am noticing a slide horizontal slide bar and I am unable to see that issue in my code.

+The final issue I had was uploading the images for my wireframe.
+When I add the to the end of the readmme they load ok, when I tried to add them to a folder the pictures zoomed in and then become very unclear and had to read.
+I have left them at the very end of the readme so it is easily visible.

 ## DEPLOYMENT